Peakboard/peakboard-templates.github.io/_templates/Script-Example-With-Button/en.md

 ---
 layout: article
-title: script example with button
+title: Script example for using and creating buttons
 description:
   - With this script example you can learn how to work with a button in Peakboard.
 lang: en